Orange-OpenSource/casskop/website/docs/2_setup/5_upgrade_v1_to_v2.md

 In order to upgrade to version 2 without impacting your users you need to follow those steps.

-## Collect your configmap parameters
+## Collect your ConfigMap parameters
 If you use a ConfigMap, you can't use parameters other than pre_run.sh and post_run.sh Collect all the non default parameters that you use and also the number of tokens. you'll need those when it's time to set the configuration in your CassandraCluster objects.